eraybasar/pesdk-docs/_guides/ios/v10/introduction/getting_started.md

 {% capture identifier %}{{page.title}}-{{page.version}}-CAMERA{% endcapture %}
 {% include multilingual_code_block.html snippets=snippets identifier=identifier %}

-The `CameraViewController` has a `completionBlock` property.
-When it is set to `nil`, the photo is passed to the `PhotoEditViewController`, which is then presented modally.
+The `CameraViewController` has a `completionBlock` and a `dataCompletionBlock` property, which must be used to get a reference to the photo and present the editor.

 ## Add a PhotoEditViewController